JuliaHealth/NeuroAnalyzer.jl/README.md

 ## Performance

 Due to the nature of Julia JIT (just-in-time compiler), first run of functions is slow.
-Also, due to modules precompilation, NA startup may take some time.
+Also, due to modules precompilation, NeuroAnalyzer startup may take some time.

 Complete set of benchmarks is [here](https://codeberg.org/AdamWysokinski/NeuroAnalyzer.jl/src/master/Benchmarking.md).